 - Carve away the crescent moon shape around the pentagram.
 You may need to put your hand inside and hold behind the star to prevent it from breaking off and falling in.

-I will remind you that you starting from the inside nose and eye area, begin carving away the white sections, and scraping away the yellow sections, working your way outward as you go.
+I will remind you that you start from the inside nose and eye area, begin carving away the white sections, scraping away the yellow sections, and work your way outward as you go.

 © 2013 Mackenzie Sage Wright

 Its' really nice seeing so many pages with helpful and possitive friends !!